ericjfenton/calculator/README.md

        (text.slice(0,-1))
 7a.
 Backspace key deletes last digit.
 No change if 0 is displayed.
 Passed
 8. Entry of "1 + 1 =" results in output of 2.
 Passed
 9. Entry of "2 - 1 =" results in output of 1.
-Fail
+Passed
 10. Entry of "1 - 2 =" results in output of -1.
-Fail
+Passed
 11. Addition of very large numbers results in "overflow" in display.
 Passed
 12. Entry of "2 x 3" results in output of 6.
 Fail
 13. Multiplication of very large numbers results in "overflow."
-Fail
+Passed
 14. Entry of "6 / 2" results in 3.
-Fail
+Passed
 15. Entry of "6 / 0" results in "Error" (short message that fits).
-Fail
+Passed
 16. Program includes method to truncate display for screen (for division).
-Fail
+Passed (answer.slice(0,16))
-17. Entry of "7 / 3" results in 1.33333333333 fitting in display.
-Fail
+17. Entry of "7 / 3" results in 2.33333333333 fitting in display.
+Passed
 18. Checks without entering first number, starting from initial 0:
 18a. "+ 1" displays 1.
 Fail
 18b. "- 1" displays -1.
 Fail